Beef strips cook up nice and quick, making them perfect for busy weeknights. You can use them in stir fries, soups, fajitas, and even beef stroganoff.

 What are Beef Strips?

 Beef strips are taken from a cut of beef that is tender when cooked quickly, like on the grill.
 They’re sometimes called Fajita Strips or Stir Fry Beef.
 Why?
 Because they’re used to make fajitas and stir fries.
-They’re good for so much more than that though.
-Like beef stroganoff.
+They’re also sometimes calle Steak Strips.
+They’re good for so much more than that though like classic Beef Strips in Gravy.

 How to Buy Beef Strips